Davene R. Wright, PhD

 I am a decision scientist, interested in the study of how stakeholders make decisions and how they can make better decisions in the presence of uncertainty, complexity, and competing values.
-The overarching goal of my research is to improve the demand for and supply of effective and efficient health care for patients with chronic diseases with a focus on obesity and diabetes.
+My research aims to design health care interventions and policies that can improve access to effective and efficient health care for patients with chronic diseases like obesity and diabetes.
 I specialize in leading interdisciplinary studies that link a variety of decision sciences methods and related techniques including stated preference elicitation, economic evaluation, simulation modeling, health services research methods, and qualitative research.
-I am committed to using my methodological toolkit to design health care interventions and policies that will have high uptake and high potential to improve population health.

 Sample research questions I seek to answer

 What health insurance plans do people chronic conditions think will work best for them?
 Were they right?